mohangk/goodroot.ca/content/post/2015-03-15-the-hacker-who-drank-ayahuasca.md

 In the ‘90s, everyone was weird.
 We were the age-less, culture-less, state-less, God-less generation raised by the Internet… which is to say, we were raised by each other.
 And the weirdest among us fell into the strangest of places.

-Their reasons would differ: Their parents fought, they had an unusual face or were unsightly.
-They had strange hair or were full of too many idiosyncrasies.
-They wanted to learn the ways of technology.
-They wanted to seek for greater truths.
-They were lonely.
+The reasons would differ: fighting parents, an unusual or unsightly face, too much time and not enough attention, an odd mind, strange hair or just too many idiosyncrasies.
+Some wanted to learn the ways of technology.
+Some wanted to play.
+Others wanted to seek for greater truths.
+Most were lonely.

 Whatever it was, they did not hear the message that the social world delivered — with tremendous success — to their corporeal peers.
 All they knew was that there was a mold, they did not belong in it and so they withdrew.
 And like millions of others they found solace on the Internet.
 I was there, too.